3 Things You Need to Know about Drone Scanning

 - Serial Number Scanning

-Anyline has been chosen as one of only 5 companies to be a Gartner Cool Vendor for SCE in 2018.
+Anyline was also chosen as one of only 5 companies to be a Gartner Cool Vendor for supply chain execution because of the benefits that our technology, which is backed by artificial intelligence and machine learning, provides our customers with.
 Gartner Cool Vendors exist across all major areas of technology innovation.
-Those that stand out do so because they offer some disruptive capability or opportunity.
+Those that stand out do so because they offer disruptive capabilities and opportunities for business optimization.